Encapsulation in Object-Oriented Programming

 1.1 - Access Modifiers

-• Public: full access
+• Public – full access

-• Private: access only from within the class or struct that contains them
+• Private – access only from within the class or struct that contains them

-• Protected internal: combines protected and internal, allowing access from the same project or from derived classes
+• Protected internal – combines protected and internal, allowing access from the same project or from derived classes

 2 - Abstraction in object-oriented programming

-Stepping on the brake would be the level of abstraction.
+Pressing the brake would be the level of abstraction.

 3 - Differences between encapsulation and abstraction